nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 A new request is required each time an application is enabled for a new repository even if it has already been installed.

-The request must be approved by at least two TSC or CommComm members and be open for a minimum of 7 days before landing.
+The request must be approved by at least two TSC and two CommComm members and be open for a minimum of 7 days before landing.

 If any objection is made, the request may be moved to a vote in each of the